Ankitwadhwa1402/Task_Manager/README.md

 ### Steps to run:

-1.Run command prompt in current folder\n
+1.Run command prompt in current folder

-2.Run task.exe\n
+2.Run task.exe

-Note: if task.exe file is not present then manually run cpp file after\n
+Note: if task.exe file is not present then manually run cpp file after
       that exe file will come there\n

-3.After runningtask.exe file you will see the command that you can explore:\n
+3.After runningtask.exe file you will see the command that you can explore:-

 ### 1. Help